 A Probabilistic Framework for Pairwise Comparisons

 Go to CalculatorThe Bradley-Terry model is a statistical framework for modelling pairwise comparison data, first proposed by Bradley and Terry (1952).
-One application of the model is to take a series of pairwise comparisons (people are good at A vs B judgments due to reduced cognitive load in binary choices[1][4]) and converting them to a ranking (people struggle with direct ranking of multiple items due to working memory limitations[4][3]).
+It converts a series of binary comparisons into a ranking.
+Pairwise comparisons reduce cognitive load compared with direct ranking of multiple items[1][4].

 Bradley & Terry (1952), Zermelo (1929)